-Below are key takeaways from ISS’ recently released 2022 Japan Proxy Season Review.
+Below are key takeaways from ISS’ recently released 2023 Proxy Season Review – Japan.
 The full report is available to institutional subscribers by logging into ProxyExchange then selecting the Governance Exchange and its Report Center tab and to corporate subscribers by logging into Governance Analytics then selecting the Governance Exchange and the Report Center tab.

-- Board independence improves: With the April launch of the Prime Market of the Tokyo Stock Exchange, which requires companies to fulfill requirements under the Japan Corporate Governance Code, companies have increased board independence.
-A minimum one-third independent board, based on the independence criteria set out by the exchange, is now required.
-As of June 2022, 82.3 percent of boards have at least one-third of board members as outsiders, as compared to 73.3 percent in 2021.
+- Board independence improves: Spurred in part by the April 2022 launch of the Tokyo Stock Exchange Prime Market, companies have increased their board independence.
+A minimum one-third independent board, based on the independence criteria set out by the exchange, is now required for companies listed on the TSE Prime.
+As of June 2023, 84.3 percent of Japanese boards are comprised of at least one-third outside directors.

-- The number of female board directors is increasing: 63.4 percent of Japanese boards now have at least one female director, as of June 2022, up from 52.7 percent in 2021.
-However, the increase is explained mostly by an increase of female outside directors.
+- The number of female directors is increasing: 70.8 percent of Japanese boards now have at least one female director, as of June 2023, up from 62.6 percent in 2022.
+However, the increase is explained mostly by an increase in female outside directors.

-- Climate change proposals continue to be on ballot: As in 2020 and 2021, climate proposals seeking better disclosure concerning the company’s environmental policy and business plans toward decarbonization were on ballot at seven companies: Sumitomo Mitsui Financial Group, Mitsubishi Corp., Tokyo Electric Power Co.
-Holdings, Chubu Electric Power, Electric Power Development, Kansai Electric Power, and SK Kaken.
+- Climate change proposals continue to be on ballot: As in recent years, climate proposals seeking better disclosure concerning the company’s environmental policy and business plans toward decarbonization were on ballot at nine companies.

 If you are not a subscriber, please contact firstname.lastname@example.org (for institutional investors) or email@example.com (for corporations) to learn more about accessing bespoke governance research.